Acrylic V/S Oil Painting A Beginner’s guide Differences, Pros & Cons

 If the artist wants to paint layers

-If the artist wants the same effect of wet colors after drying
+If you want the same effect of wet colors after drying

-If the artist paints a scene that requires more than one session.
+If you painting a scene that requires more than one session.

-When should you use Acrylic Paints?
-When you are a Greenhorn.
+When to Use Acrylic Paints ?
+When you are a Greenhorn

-Painting with acrylic paints is easier for trainees and beginners.
-All a budding acrylic artist would need is water, paintbrushes, and paper.
-Acrylic paints require negligible investments and allow to get paintings started quickly.
+Acrylic paints are believed to be easy for trainees and beginners to start paintings.
+All a budding acrylic artist needs is water, paintbrushes and a sheet or canvas.
+Acrylic paints require negligible investments and allow to get the paintings started quickly.

 When you have less space and less time

-The setup for acrylic paints requires minimal time and investment such as brushes, palettes, water and a surface.
-As the paint dries quickly, one need not leave the painting or wait for it to dry.
+The setup for acrylic paints requires minimal time and investment like Brushes, palettes, water and surface.
+As the paint dries quickly, you don’t have to leave the painting or wait for it to dry.
 Whereas, oil paints need a more intricate setup, proper aeration and sound corner for the art to slowly dry.

 When you create a mixed media painting

-As they are water-soluble and non-eroding, acrylic paints make the task of painting a mixed-media art piece much easier.
+Acrylic paints are water-soluble and non-eroding and these properties make the task of painting a mixed-media art piece or portrait much easier.
 It doesn’t degrade or spoil other features of the art.

-30 Best & Free Painting Tutorials You’ll Find Online For Beginners
+30 Best & Free Painting Tutorials Online For Beginners

 February 3, 2020